bbatsov/metaredux/_posts/2019-11-02-state-of-cider.md

 - Hard CIDER
 ---

 One of the hardest things for any project author is to figure out whether their perspective on a project is aligned with perspective of the project's users.
+Henry Ford supposedly knew better than his customers what they needed, but if that's true I'd say he was a rather special case.
 I'm often guessing what people need and would find useful, what their issues are and what tools are they using.
 From time to time I guess right, but often I guess wrong.
 A couple of notable examples immediately come to my mind.

 I always assumed that people didn't care much about the minimum supported Emacs version, as it's pretty easy to upgrade Emacs, so I was dropping support